processing/p5.js/contributor_docs/steward_guidelines.md

 		- Will it conflict with typical sketches already written for p5.js?
 		- Features that are likely to break the above should be considered breaking changes and without a major version release, we should not make breaking changes to p5.js.
 	- Can the proposed new feature be achieved using existing functionalities already in p5.js, relatively simple native Javascript code, or existing easy to use libraries?
-		- Eg. instead of prividing a p5.js function to join an array of strings such as `join(["Hello", "world!"])`, the native Javascript `["Hello", "world!"].join()` should be preferred instead.
+		- Eg. instead of providing a p5.js function to join an array of strings such as `join(["Hello", "world!"])`, the native Javascript `["Hello", "world!"].join()` should be preferred instead.
 3. Provided the access requirement and other considerations have been fulfilled, at least two stewards or maintainers must approve the new feature request before work should begin towards a PR.
 The PR review process for new features is documented below.

-## Feature enchancement
+## Feature enhancement
-For feature enchancement issues, they should be using the "Existing Feature Enhancement" issue template.
+For feature enhancement issues, they should be using the "Existing Feature Enhancement" issue template.
 The process here very similar to new feature request.
-The difference between new feature request and feature enchancement can be blurred however feature enchancement mainly deals with existing functions of p5.js while new feature request could be requesting entirely new functions to be added.
+The difference between new feature request and feature enhancement can be blurred however feature enhancement mainly deals with existing functions of p5.js while new feature request could be requesting entirely new functions to be added.

-1. Similar to new feature request, feature enchancement should only be accepted if they increases access of p5.js.
+1. Similar to new feature request, feature enhancement should only be accepted if they increases access of p5.js.
 Please see point 1 of [section above](#feature-request)
-2. Inclusion criterias for feature enchancement are similar to those for feature request above but particular attention should be paid to potential breaking changes.
+2. Inclusion criterias for feature enhancement are similar to those for feature request above but particular attention should be paid to potential breaking changes.
 	- If modifying existing functions, all previous valid and documented function signatures must behave in the same way.
-3. Feature enchancements must be approved by at least one steward or maintainer before work should begin towards a PR.
-The PR review process for feature enchancement is documented below.
+3. Feature enhancements must be approved by at least one steward or maintainer before work should begin towards a PR.
+The PR review process for feature enhancement is documented below.

 ## Discussion
 This type of issue has a minimal template ("Discussion") and should be use only if a particular discussion doesn't fall under the other three existing templates or be better suited to the forum or Discord.